govuk-one-login/fraud-rpt/README.md

 # The Relying Party Transmitter

-The Relying Party Transmitter (RPT) application demonstrates how a [Security Event Token](https://datatracker.ietf.org/doc/html/rfc8417) (SET) can be sent from Relying Parties (RPs) to the Transmitter in the Shared Signals Framework (SSF) using a severless function, known as the Transmitter function.
-This function signs and encrypts a SET and forwards it to the SSF Transmitter endpoint.
+The Relying Party Transmitter (RPT) application demonstrates how a [Security Event Token](https://datatracker.ietf.org/doc/html/rfc8417) (SET) can be sent from a Relying Party (RP) to the Shared Signals Framework (SSF) receiver using a severless function, known as the transmitter function.
+As defined by the framework, an RP can also be referred to as the transmitter responsible for broadcasting security events.
+The reciever is responsible for recieving events and can act on them.

-Helper functions have been added for the purpose of testing the Transmitter function.
-The Generator function generates test cases of messages to pass on and the public key function simulates an RP's endpoint for serving their public key.
+Helper functions have been added for the purpose of testing the transmitter function.
+The generator function generates test cases of messages to pass on and the public key function simulates an RP's endpoint for serving their public key.

 Though this implementation uses serverless functions in AWS (AWS Lambda), the approach described is platform-independent.

 ## Background

 A SET is issued on a state change of a security subject, for example a user account or an HTTP session.
-When the Shared Signals Transmitter endpoint receives a SET, it will validate and interpret the received SET.
-A Transmitter and Receiver can, together, agree an action on receipt of a particular message.
+When the SSF receiver endpoint receives a SET, it will validate and interpret the received SET.
+A transmitter and receiver can together agree on an action on receipt of a particular message.

 The SET format extends the JSON Web Token (JWT) format which describes claims.
 The claims in a SET are described in [RFC8417](https://datatracker.ietf.org/doc/html/rfc8417) and describe the security event that has taken place, the issuer, the subject and the intended audience of the event.